Hong Kong orders mandatory COVID-19 tests for all residents

 She said the city hopes to boost its vaccination rate to 90% by early March.

+Other measures announced Tuesday include ending the school year early and moving the normal July-August summer holidays forward to March and April so that schools can be turned into facilities for testing, isolation and vaccination.

+Flight bans from countries classified as high risk, including Australia, Canada, India, Nepal, Pakistan, the Philippines, Britain and the U.S., will be extended to April 20.

-Zen Soo reported from Singapore.
+Soo reported from Singapore.